 Infographic: 4 steps to automate enterprise data management

 4. Email attachments

 In line with the last tip.
-Make sure that it is integrated into work routines that email attachments are also stored onto the central hub.
+Make sure that it is integrated into work routines and that email attachments are also stored in the central hub.
 Many important documents and files get buried in cluttered inboxes all the time and it takes a lot of time and money to dig them out or reproduce them.

 5. Restrict permissions

 It is often a very good idea to make a plan for who has what permissions in your central hub.
 Often businesses allow everyone to create folders and new documents, and move files as they please within the central hub which takes you right back to where you were before, with a cluttered mess and documents and files buried within it.